eziCode/mlb-kalshi-trader/hit_reversion_strategy/README.md

 ## Entry and execution assumptions

 The backtest uses executed trades, not reconstructed quotes.
-An entry requires a strictly later observed execution on the compatible taker outcome side and enough reported size.
-Therefore the simulator is causal but remains a fill proxy rather than a historical order-book reconstruction.
+Its fill contract is configurable: stricter policies can require a later execution on the compatible taker side with enough reported size, while the checked-in policy allows the latest observable trade and does not require compatible taker direction.
+The simulator remains a fill proxy rather than a historical order-book reconstruction.

-The selected segmented research policy currently uses:
+The checked-in deployment policy currently uses:

-- singles, doubles, and triples;
+- the configured event types listed above;
-- both YES- and NO-side residuals;
+- both YES- and NO-side residuals, with paired away-YES execution for NO;
-- separate minimum-edge, confirmation, and reversion thresholds for every hit-type/side pair;
-- a later move back toward the target after confirmation;
+- a direct reversion-value model in addition to the target residual;
+- a one-point minimum edge with no confirmation delay;
-- fixed maximum-payout sizing of ten contracts per entry;
+- fixed-budget sizing of $2 per entry;
-- unlimited positions per game, with at least 180 seconds between entries;
+- unlimited positions per game, with at least 60 seconds between entries;
-- five-second maximum pre-event anchor age;
+- ten-second maximum pre-event anchor age;
-- ten-second event-to-entry deadline;
+- twenty-second event-to-entry deadline;
 - next-pitch invalidation;
 - completed-event alignment: the event's terminal pitch must still be the newest MLB state visible at the decision point;
 - atomic hit state derived from the play's own runner movements, score, and outs; at-bat progression is logged for validation but never authorizes a late entry;
-- minimum local fair move of 0.5 points.
+- no additional minimum local fair move;
+- no entries after the ninth inning.

 Fees use Kalshi’s rounded taker-fee formula.

 ## Exit behavior

-For a YES position, target reversion occurs when the observed YES price reaches or exceeds the dynamic target.
-For NO, it occurs when YES falls to or below the target.
-The exit also requires a strictly later compatible execution with sufficient size.
+For a YES position, target reversion occurs when the observed YES price reaches or exceeds the configured frozen target.
+For NO, it occurs when YES falls to or below that target.
+The current policy can use the latest observable trade without requiring a compatible taker direction.

-There is no unconditional time-based exit.
+The checked-in policy has a 240-second maximum hold.
 Optional momentum logic can delay a reversion exit while the held-side price continues moving favorably, then exit on velocity reversal, trailing giveback, or the momentum hold limit.
 Momentum is disabled in the selected configuration.
 Any remaining position settles at the final game outcome.

 ## Data, tuning, and evaluation